Dark Matter-admixed Rotating White Dwarfs as Peculiar Compact Objects: Conclusion

 Earlier studies on DM-admixed neutron stars and supernovae could explain a handful of peculiar astrophysical objects.
 In this paper, we investigate the observational signatures of DMRWDs. \\

 We first compute the mass-radius relations for rigidly-rotating DMRWDs.
-Our DMRWD models could successfully account for some anomalous low or high mass WDs observed.
+Our DMRWD models could successfully account for some anomalous low, or high-mass WDs observed.
 We then show that admixing DM increases the rotational velocity of a WD, thus allowing the existence of some stable, rapidly-rotating WD that could be free from the thermonuclear runaway.
 These DMRWDs have a near-Chandrasekhar mass and are spinning down, which is consistent with some fast-rotating SGRs/AXPs (such as 1E 1547-54).
 We further discover that DMRWDs follow universal $I-\text{Love}-Q$ relations that deviate significantly from those of the pure NM models, with a larger deviation for a larger $\epsilon$.
 Since each WD may have a different DM fraction, the WD $I-\text{Love}-Q$ relations span bands above the universal lines for the pure NM models, and the deviations for $\epsilon \ge 0.1$ are large enough to be observable.
 Finally, we give an empirical formula to extract the DM mass fractions in DMRWDs from the deviations of the $I-\text{Love}-Q$ relations with respect to those of the pure NM model. \\

 Several issues remain to be resolved.
-We have assumed that the DM is non-rotating.
-Even though accretion can change the collective motion of the DM component, it was pointed out by \citet{Iorio_2010} that a neutron star in the galaxy could accrete DM at a rate of $10^{7}$ kg s$^{-1}$, which is so small that there could be no considerable amount of DM build-up at the outer envelope in the time scale of the age of the Universe so that the non-rotation approximation is also valid throughout the evolution from the zero-age main-sequence to the formation of DMRWD.
+First, we have assumed that the DM is non-rotating.
+Even though accretion can change the collective motion of the DM component, it was pointed out by \citet{Iorio_2010} that a neutron star in the galaxy could accrete DM at a rate of $10^{7}$ kg s$^{-1}$.
+This value is so small that there could be no considerable amount of DM build-up at the outer envelope in the time scale of the age of the Universe.
+Thus, the non-rotation approximation shall remain valid throughout the evolution from the zero-age main sequence to the formation of DMRWD.
 However, we remark that degenerate pressure is an effective quantum self-interaction.
-Thus, it is possible that the DM component has collective motion.
+Thus, the DM component may have inherited collective motion during the molecular cloud collapse.
 The gravitational force from the NM component could also drag the DM component.
 Nonetheless, we assume the DM component to be non-rotating for this exploratory study. \\